Deciphering the NFT phenomenon

 What are the main dedicated platforms?

-- OpenSea (the most widely used).
+- OpenSea (most used).

 - Nifty Gateway (the one that attracts the most celebrities).